Why I loved Bergamo – and anybody would

 Aside from the gorgeous setting, what makes the visit of Castello di Malpaga particularly interesting and fun is that upon arriving visitors are invited to change into 15th centuries attires and then roam the castle wearing those dresses.
 There is a good selection of dresses.
 They are all made according to the style that was in fashion in the 15th century and thus all very heavy to walk around in.
 I certainly didn’t want to miss on that.
 I think we all looked splendid in them.
 The most hilarious moment was a stolen picture of us, all wearing the dresses and all staring at our smart phones.
 Call it back to the future!

 I appreciate wine (I have traveled all the way to Mendoza, in Argentina, just for that!) so I was very happy to visit Scanzo, whose moscato wine has been included in a list of selected Italian DOCG wines (strictly protected).
-Moscato di Scanzo is typically a meditation wine, very thick, rich and fruity in flavour and thus it is not meant to accompany food.
+Moscato di Scanzo is typically a meditation wine, very thick, rich and fruity in flavor and thus it is not meant to accompany food.
 I have had the pleasure to tour one of the vineyards (Azienda Agricola Biava) where it is produced – only the best grapes are picked and the production process lasts a minimum of two years.
 And at the end of the tour, I could try the wine enjoying an incredible view.
 Anybody who enjoys wine and nature should visit!

 Read more about my love for wine on my post “Why I am going back to Mendoza in 2016.”